Planning and Development

 City of Duncan Zoning Bylaw 1540, 1988 (with Amendments to January 4, 2016)

 Zoning maps show the zoning category for every property in Duncan and the zoning bylaw contains development regulations for each zoning category.
-You can review both online or at the City’s Planning & Development Services Department at City Hall.
+You can review the Zoning Map here, or at the City’s Planning & Development Services Department at City Hall.

 Zoning Bylaw Amendments (Rezoning)